Duggar Family Reveals Thanksgiving Recipe As Jill Duggar & Joy-Anna Duggar Scandal Overtakes News

 When the holidays roll around, so do these fabulous yeast rolls.
 I remember around the Duggar household this was always a long awaited and quickly devoured family favorite! ☺️????????
 INGREDIENTS: * 1⁄2 cup shortening * 1⁄2 cup sugar * 1 teaspoon salt * 2 (1/4 ounce) packages yeast * 5 cups flour, plus flour for kneading (divided 2 cups and three cups) * 2 eggs * 2 cups hot water * 1⁄2 cup butter, melted (to top baked rolls) DIRECTIONS: * Combine the shortening, sugar, salt, yeast, and 2 cups of the flour in a large bowl and cut with a pastry cutter. * Beat 2 eggs in a 2-cup measuring cup, then fill cup to the 2-cup mark with hot water; pour over the dry mixture. * Slowly knead in the remaining 3 cups flour until dough is a smooth elastic consistency. * Cover bowl loosely with plastic wrap and let rise for 20 minutes in a warm oven.
 Then pour the dough onto a floured surface. * Knead.
 Flatten with hands into a large pizza shape.
 Cut with pizza cutter into 16 triangle-shaped slices. * Roll up from the wide end to the point.
 Place the rolls in two greased 9×13-inch pans, bending into crescent shapes and leaving space for the rolls to double in size. * Let rise in a warm (but not hot!) oven at least 20 minutes or until doubled. * Remove from oven. * Preheat oven to 375°F Bake the rolls for 20 to 30 minutes, depending on how brown you prefer. * When done, immediately brush with the melted butter.

 It has been imperative for the Duggars to find their footing again after a whirlwind of scandals and drama took over the news this fall.
-Their reputation took a toll when “shotgun” wedding rumors started circulating Joy-Anna Duggar and her new husband, Austin Forsyth after they revealed that they were expecting.
+Their reputation took a toll when “shotgun” wedding rumors started circulating Joy-Anna Duggar and her new husband, Austin Forsyth, after they revealed that they were expecting.
 Her baby bump, which seemed unusually big, got the fans of Counting On wondering if she and Austin had engaged in premarital relations.

 Then, it was followed by a string of tweets by Jill Duggar’s husband, Derick Dillard, attacking a star of another TLC show.
 His transphobic messages targeting Jazz Jennings and her show, I Am Jazz, rocked the network community to a point in which TLC had to announce that he is officially removed from Counting On.